supernovus/lum.js/README.md

 * v4 was the first release with the new name, and introduced the new Lum core object and a bunch of features to make handling libraries easier.
 * v5 is this version, which tries to be as close to `v4` as possible, while using the new `@lumjs` npm packages behind the scenes.

-## Why the custom build script?

-There's so many different bundlers out there, but none of them could bundle things in a way that would be backwards compatible with the original scripts included in this collection.
-So I wrote one that is super simplistic, requires inside knowledge of the modules being bundled, and will never be used for anything outside of this collection.

 ## Authors

 Some libraries were borrowed from other sources: